yIorran/Challenge_BRQ/README.md

 <br>
-This project has the objective to pushing my knowledge to the limits, develop my abilities with Clean Architecture and get better on writing clean and easy-changing codes, improving and refactoring codes easily are one of the biggest dificulties that developers have today, doing it since the begining of your career must have a long term advantage this is why I am developing this code mentored by: @kevingabrielmelo and @CaioHBastos.<br>
+This project has the objective to pushing my knowledge to the limits, develop my abilities with Clean Architecture and get better on writing clean and easy-changing codes, improving and refactoring codes easily are one of the biggest dificulties that developers have today, doing it since the begining of your career must have a long term advantage and this is why I am developing this project mentored by: @kevingabrielmelo and @CaioHBastos.<br>
 This project is a model of supermarket website, having the rules and functionalities below:
 <br>